nabin3/Go_TDD/struct_method_interface/struct_method_interface_notes.md

 * It's convention to use first letter of type as reciever name in method, here the reciever will always be in lowercase letter.

 * Interfaces are a very powerful concept in statically typed languages like Go because they allow you to make functions that can be used with different types and create highly-decoupled code whilst still maintaining type-safety.
+In go interface resolution is implicit.